 While spring showers bring May flowers, the change in the weather may also bring severe storms.
-A reliable sump pump with a battery backup system can protect against unforeseen damages.
 You’ve made a major financial commitment to your home and need to protect that investment against flooding and water damage in your basement.

 Many homes with basements or crawl spaces are protected from ground water damage by a network of drainage tubes around the foundation.
 The drainage system directs water into a shallow pit or sump, allowing the sump pump to push the water out and away from the home through a discharge pipe.

 Sump pumps work automatically each time water fills the sump, but a damaged or broken pump can quickly allow water to overflow the sump, potentially resulting in unanticipated basement flooding.

 Sump pump battery backup systems are supplementary to primary pumps and when a primary pump fails due to a power outage, mechanical failure or any other reason, rising water levels will automatically trigger the battery backup system.